The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Results

 Although the theoretical estimate was based on broad assumptions, the computed values of ${\rm Da^*}$ from our simulations fit the theoretical estimate.
 This agrees with our previous assumption that cooling effectively reduces the effect of viscosity by keeping the temperature gradient sharp.

-In order to understand why cooling is increased (by a factor of $\sim 2$) for the more viscous runs at $\rm Da > Da^*$, recall that while cooling reduces the effect of viscosity, the viscous runs still lead to a broader front (see bottom row of Fig.~\ref{fig:temp_slices}).
-As a consequence, the amount of gas with an intermediate temperature is larger with viscosity (see bottom row of Fig.~\ref{fig:temp_hist} in appendix \ref{app:temp_hist}).
-This produces that the overall amount of cooling is larger with viscosity than without viscosity, leading to a slightly higher $Q$ in the strong cooling regime in the cases with higher viscosity.\footref{footnote:viscous_diss} This can also be seen in the bottom panel of Fig.~\ref{fig:d_shear} where, despite $d$ becomes small in the strong cooling regime regardless of the amount of viscosity, $d$ is still larger in the most viscous runs, leading also to a larger $Q$ for a given ${\rm Da_{mix}}$.
+To understand why cooling is increased (by a factor of $\sim 2$) for the more viscous runs at $\rm Da > Da^*$, we start by recalling that while cooling reduces the effect of viscosity, the viscous runs still lead to a broader front (see the bottom row of Fig.~\ref{fig:temp_slices}).
+As a consequence, the amount of gas with an intermediate temperature is larger with viscosity (see the bottom row of Fig.~\ref{fig:temp_hist}).
+This produces that the overall amount of cooling is larger with viscosity than without viscosity, leading to a slightly higher $Q$ in the strong cooling regime in the cases with higher viscosities.\footref{footnote:viscous_diss} This can also be seen in the bottom panel of Fig.~\ref{fig:d_shear} where, despite $d$ becoming small in the strong cooling regime regardless of the amount of viscosity, it is still larger in the most viscous runs, leading to a larger $Q$ for a given ${\rm Da_{mix}}$.

 To study how $u'$ depends on viscosity in more detail, Fig.~\ref{fig:u_turb_vs_visc} shows how turbulent velocities change with viscosity.
-In the non-viscous case, the data points cluster together, corresponding to the weakly dependence of $u'$ with $\rm Da$.
+In the nonviscous case, the data points cluster together, corresponding to the weak dependence of $u'$ on $\rm Da$.
 For higher viscosities, the two regimes defined by $\rm Da^*(\eta)$ can be identified in each case: the data points group separately in the viscous-dominated regime (${\rm Da_{mix}} < \zeta$) and in the cooling-dominated regime (${\rm Da_{mix}} > \zeta$).